gekogit/hackathon1/README.md

 Traditional rules.
 Two players.
 Random cards for each player in the beginning.
 After battle cards are coming back to the winner.
 Checking hazard rules after certain number of games.
 GUI/visualization.

+3. Tic Tac Toe game for 2 players.
+Code using function definition.